Turning despair into joy…

-Care First, established in 1996, specialises in improving the lives of adults with learning difficulties/disabilities, mental health, challenging behaviour and/or Autism – in fact, any adult who learns differently.
+Care First, established in 1996, specialises in developing adults with learning difficulties/disabilities, mental health, challenging behaviour and autism.
+In fact, any adult who learns differently.

 For many of these adults the modern world is very frightening and a difficult place to live in.
 They are often excluded, exposed to many forms of bullying and find it difficult to find a calmer happier place to be.
 This causes a lot of pent up frustration, disappointment, and unhappiness!

-Here at Skills Tank’s 7 hubs across Birmingham, it’s our aim to help the adults we work with to overcome their everyday challenges and frustrations, as well as improve the lives of their parents and carers.
+Skills Tank have 10 hubs across the Midlands, and it’s our aim to help the adults we work with to overcome their everyday challenges and frustrations, as well as improve the lives of their parents and carers.

 Today, as you can see, Brendan is a changed person.
 Not only is he an enthusiastic student who can’t wait to leave home in the morning, but he enjoys watching TV with his parents, likes walking, and enjoys meals out.

-With slow and painstaking progress over a number of years, Chris and his dedicated staff built up a rapport with Brendan which has seen him change from a young man scared to leave his room into an enthusiastic adult.
+With thoughtful and patient progress over a number of years, the Skills Tank staff built up a rapport with Brendan which has seen him change from a young man scared to leave his room, into an enthusiastic adult.

-He attends Skills Tank every weekday and enjoys painting, playing sport, visiting the shops and the park and is ‘brilliant’ with numbers.
+He attends Skills Tank every weekday and enjoys painting, playing sport, visiting the shops and the park and has developed his numeracy skills through these activities.

 I can’t begin to explain to you the difference in him,” says Norah Gallagher.
 “We couldn’t socialise, we couldn’t take him anywhere – he would run off.
 He would often be up in the night jumping on his bedroom floor.
 It was a nightmare.
 He wouldn’t mix with us as a family and had his own room downstairs.